Paul Dubrule

 Paul Dubrule (born 1934) is a French businessman and politician.
 He co-founded AccorHotels in 1967.
 He served as a member of the French Senate from 1999 to 2004, representing Seine-et-Marne.

-In 2002, he established the Ecole d'Hôtellerie et de Tourisme Paul Dubrule in Siem Reap, Cambodia.
+In 2002, he established the École d'Hôtellerie et de Tourisme Paul Dubrule in Siem Reap, Cambodia.
+In 2012, he co-founded two new hotel chains with Olivier Devys, a former executive at Accor, called respectively Okko and Eklo.

 The Rue Paul Dubrule in Lesquin was named in his honor in 2016.
+He was cited in the 2016 Panama Papers.